-As in previous study years, the majority (i.e., 98%) of the gwenis sampled in Seton Lake during the late September to early October 2018 survey were mature and in some stage of spawning readiness (assessed as gravid (32%), ripe (35%), or spent ( $^{\sim}$ 5%) by gently squeezing the belly to express gametes).
+As in previous study years, the majority (i.e., 96%) of the gwenis sampled in Seton Lake during the late September to early October 2019 survey were mature and in some stage of spawning readiness (assessed as green (28%), gravid (9%), or ripe (58%) by gently squeezing the belly to express gametes).
 This suggests that spawning in Seton Lake by this species occurs around the time of the annual fish population index sampling, or shortly thereafter.
-Also, >90% of mature gwenis in spawning-ready condition were sampled in the bottom-set nets at depths $\geq$ 20 m, and between 30 to 90 m horizontal distance from the lake edge again in 2018.
-As such, these locations of capture may reflect the spatial distribution of these fish during their spawning period in this lake.
+Also, >90% of mature gwenis in spawning-ready condition were sampled in the bottom-set nets at depths $\geq$ 20 m, and between 45 to 90 m horizontal distance from the lake edge again in 2019.
+Since these results have been consistent during each monitoring survey to-date, these locations of capture likely reflect the spatial distribution of these fish during their spawning period in this lake.

-We plotted the distribution of catch rates according to the habitats types around the perimeter of each lake (based on the shoreline habitat mapping results from Years 3 and 4) in Figure 3.13 and Figure 3.14 in Section 3.2 to visually represent the distribution of catches in 2018 with the adjacent shoreline habitat types.
+We plotted the distribution of catch rates according to the habitat types around the perimeter of each lake (based on the shoreline habitat mapping results from Years 3 and 4) in Figure 3.12 and Figure 3.13 in Section 3.2 to visually represent the distribution of catches in 2019 with the adjacent shoreline habitat types.
 In general, the highest catch rates were on shallow slopes and adjacent to fans; however, these were also the nearshore types that were most readily sampled by the gill netting method.
 Other available habitat types comprised a much smaller proportion of the sample because there were either much fewer of them (i.e., creek mouths), or they were generally not as conducive to effectively setting gill nets (i.e., steep shorelines).
 Also, as explained in the Results section, we cannot be certain that the habitat characteristics selected by gwenis at the depths and distance from shore where they are captured have a direct correlation with the habitat types observed and characterized at the lake edge by the habitat surveys.

 Gwenis in Seton and Anderson lakes display the same phenotypic expression for spawning (black colouration as opposed to the typical red and green for sockeye or other kokanee populations) and select spawning sites deep within their respective lakes.
 In Anderson Lake, none of the gwenis were considered spawning-ready (i.e., chrome colouration, tight bellies, no gametes expressed), reflecting the later spawn-timing for this population.
 Morris et al. (2003) estimated gwenis spawning in Anderson Lake to occur during December and January, based on the observation of carcasses on shorelines in January; however, this estimate has not been directly corroborated by other field studies to-date.
 Also, gwenis in Anderson Lake have been almost exclusively either <15 m from shore (i.e., juveniles) or in offshore habitats (i.e., >100 m from shore), and either near the surface (0 to 10 m depth) or between 20 and 30 m depth (in the metalimnion layer).
-These locations likely reflected the spatial distribution associated with rearing and feeding at the time of the survey in this lake.
-Other than for spawning or early rearing as juveniles, gwenis are generally a pelagic species that migrates above and below the thermocline (i.e., vertical movements among the thermal layers) between night and day periods for the purposes of feeding.
+These locations likely reflected the spatial distribution associated with rearing and feeding for the different age classes at the time of the survey in this lake.
+Other than for spawning or early rearing as juveniles, gwenis are generally a pelagic species that migrates above and below the thermocline (i.e., vertical movements among the thermal layers) between night and day periods for the purposes of feeding (Limnotek 2016).